OidaTiftla/CarND-Behavioral-Cloning-P3/README.md

 The model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 211-247).

-The model includes 5 RELU layers to introduce nonlinearity (code line 221), and the data is normalized in the model using a Keras lambda layer (code line 213).
+The model includes 5 RELU layers to introduce nonlinearity (model.py line 221), and the data is normalized in the model using a Keras lambda layer (model.py line 213).
-The input images are cropped using a Keras Cropping2D layer (code line 217).
+The input images are cropped using a Keras Cropping2D layer (model.py line 217).
-The model includes 4 TANH activation layers, so the output of the network fits the expected steering angles [-1..1] (code line 239).
+The model includes 4 TANH activation layers, so the output of the network fits the expected steering angles [-1..1] (model.py line 239).

 ### 2. Attempts to reduce overfitting in the model